NNLO QCD calculation of hadron multiplicities in light-quark jets at lepton colliders: Numerical Results

-Fig.~\ref{fig:0310017_nnlo_D_Hessian_NLO} compares our NNLO predictions from various FFs at NLO~\cite{Moffat:2021dji,deFlorian:2007aj,deFlorian:2007ekg,deFlorian:2014xna,deFlorian:2017lwf}, JETSET~\cite{Sjostrand:1993yb}, and Pythia8 models~\cite{Bierlich:2022pfr} against NPC23 results from the FFs at NNLO.
-We find that the JAM and DSS results demonstrate good agreement with NPC23 in the high-$z_h$ region but exhibit significant discrepancies at low $z_h$.
+Figure~\ref{fig:0310017_nnlo_D_Hessian_NLO} compares our NNLO predictions from various FFs at NLO~\cite{Moffat:2021dji,deFlorian:2007aj,deFlorian:2007ekg,deFlorian:2014xna,deFlorian:2017lwf}, JETSET~\cite{Sjostrand:1993yb}, and Pythia8 models~\cite{Bierlich:2022pfr} against NPC23 results from the FFs at NNLO.
+Since no uncertainties for the DSS FFs are provided publicly, the error band for the DSS prediction is not available.
+It can be observed in Fig.~\ref{fig:0310017_nnlo_D_Hessian_NLO} that the JAM and DSS results demonstrate good agreement with NPC23 in the high-$z_h$ region but exhibit significant discrepancies at low $z_h$.
 Conversely, JETSET and Pythia8 predictions remain within NPC23 uncertainties at low $z_h$.
 As $z_h$ increases through the intermediate range ($0.3 \lesssim z_h \lesssim 0.6$), however, the results from both models fall outside the NPC23 bands, with Pythia8 results showing smaller deviations than JETSET ones.
 Finally, at high $z_h$, JETSET and Pythia8 predictions agree with NPC23 within uncertainties.